 Harris was indignant but returned the coat and money and left the store immediately.

-The Pinkerton’s Pittsburgh office was notified and deployed operatives to search the city and cover the train station.
-Just as the 7:20 train for New York was about to depart, Harris rushed through the train gates and boarded, followed by a discreet operative, William H. Shoemack, who later became the Superintendent of Pinkerton’s Cleveland and Detroit offices.
+Pinkerton’s Pittsburgh office was notified and deployed operatives to search the city and cover the train station.
+Just as the 7:20 train for New York was about to depart, Harris rushed through the train gates and boarded.
+He was shadowed by Pinkerton Operative William H. Shoemack, who later became the Superintendent of Pinkerton’s Cleveland and Detroit offices.

-Harris had purchased tickets to New York.
+Harris had purchased tickets to New York but cut that trip short.
 When he disembarked early at the Altoona, PA station, Shoemack, along with the Altoona Police, made the arrest.

 “Harris” used the same defense as Macauley, claiming he was a victim of mistaken identity, even offering as alibi an alleged arrest by Scotland Yard in the UK during one holiday season.
-There was no mistake this time.
+This time there was no mistake.
 Harris was Farrell, aka Christmas Keough.
 The Pinkertons and other eyewitnesses positively identified him — by his moles, broken nose, broken knuckles, scars, and fingerprints.

 “Christmas Keough has been caught at last.
 There is no doubt.
 He’s the man,” announced William Pinkerton.
 “This arrest demonstrates the persistency of Pinkerton.
 Each case is thoroughly investigated until every clue has been exhausted or the person responsible is arrested.”